Cognigy/Documentation/docs/_includes/ai/generative-ai/credentials.md

     === "Microsoft Azure OpenAI"
         6.1 From the **Model** list, select a model presented in the list or add a custom model that is not listed.
 If you select **Custom Model**, configure the following fields:<br>
-            - **Model Type** — select **Chat** for models that support the Chat Completions API, or select **Completion** for models that support the Completions API.
+            - **Model Type** — select **Chat** for models that support the Chat Completions API, **Completion** for the Completions API, or **Embedding** for the Embedding API.
 For mor information, refer to the [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) documentation.<br>
             - **Model Name** — specify an ID of the model that you want to use as a custom.
 To find model IDs, refer to the [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) documentation.<br>
         6.2 Click **Save**.<br>
         6.3 On the LLM Editor page, go to the **Generative AI Connection** field.<br>
         6.4 On the right side of the field, click **+**.<br>
-        6.5 In the **Connection name**, enter a unique name for your connection.
+        6.5 In the **Connection name**, enter a unique name for your connection.<br>
         6.6 From the **Connection Type** list, select one of the following authorization methods:<br>
             - **API Key** — add an [Azure API Key](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/quickstart?tabs=command-line&pivots=rest-api#retrieve-key-and-endpoint).
 This value can be found in the **Keys & Endpoint** section when examining your resource from the Azure portal.
 You can use either `KEY1` or `KEY2`.<br>
             - **OAuth2** — add credentials for the [OAuth 2.0 authorization code flow](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-auth-code-flow).
 OAuth 2.0 offers more control and security than API keys by allowing specific permissions, expiring tokens, and reducing exposure through short-lived tokens instead of constant client secret use.
-Fill in the following fields:<br>
+To use this type of connection, fill in the following fields:<br>
-            &nbsp;&nbsp;&nbsp;&nbsp;- **Client ID** — the Application (client) ID assigned to your app, can be found in the app registration overview.<br>
+            &nbsp;&nbsp;&nbsp;&nbsp;- **Client ID** — add the Application (client) ID assigned to your app, can be found in the in Azure AI app registration overview.<br>
-            &nbsp;&nbsp;&nbsp;&nbsp;- **Client Secret** — the application secret created in the **Certificates & secrets** section of the app registration portal.<br>
+            &nbsp;&nbsp;&nbsp;&nbsp;- **Client Secret** — add the application secret created in the **Certificates & secrets** section of the Azure AI app registration portal.<br>
-            &nbsp;&nbsp;&nbsp;&nbsp;- **OAuth URL** — the authorization flow starts with directing the user to https://login.microsoftonline.com/{tenant-id}/oauth2/v2.0/authorize. <br>
+            &nbsp;&nbsp;&nbsp;&nbsp;- **OAuth URL** — add the URL to retrieve the access token.
+The URL should be in the `https://<your-domain>.com/as/token.oauth2` format.<br>
-            &nbsp;&nbsp;&nbsp;&nbsp;- **Scope** — a space-separated list of scopes for user consent, often in the format https://management.azure.com/.default. <br>
+            &nbsp;&nbsp;&nbsp;&nbsp;- **Scope** — add a list of scopes for user permissions, for example, `urn:grp:chatgpt`. <br>
         6.7 Click **Create**.<br>
         6.8 Fill in the remaining fields:<br>
             - **Resource Name** — add a [resource name](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#create-a-resource).
 To find this value, go to the **Microsoft Azure** home page.
 Under **Azure services**, click **Azure OpenAI**.
 In the left-side menu, under the **Azure AI Services** section, select **Azure Open AI**.
 Copy the desired resource name from the **Name** column.<br>
             - **Deployment Name** — add a [deployment name](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model).
 To find this value, go to the **Microsoft Azure** home page.
 Under **Azure services**, click **Azure OpenAI**.
 In the left-side menu, under the **Azure AI Services** section, select **Azure Open AI**.
 Select a resource from the **Name** column.
 On the resource page, go to **Resource Management > Model deployments**.
 On the **Model deployments** page, click **Manage Deployments**.
 On the **Deployments** page, copy the desired deployment name from the **Deployment name** column.<br>
             - **Api Version** — add an [API version](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#rest-api-versioning).
 The API version to use for this operation in the `YYYY-MM-DD` format.
 Note that the version may have an extended format, for example, `YYYY-MM-DD-preview`. <br>
             - **Custom URL** — this parameter is optional.
 To control the connection between your clusters and the Azure OpenAI provider, you can route connections through dedicated proxy servers, creating an additional layer of security.
-To do this, specify the URL in the following pattern: `https://<resource-name>.openai.azure.com/openai/deployments/<deployment-name>/completions?api-version=<api-verson>`.
+To do this, specify the URL in the following pattern:`https://<resource-name>.openai.azure.com/openai/deployments/<deployment-name>/completions?api-version=<api-verson>`.
+If you use the OAuth2 authorization method, the URL will be `https://<your-domain>.com/deployments/<model-name>/embeddings`.
 When a Custom URL is added, the **Resource Name**, **Deployment Name**, and **API Version** fields will be ignored.

     === "OpenAI"
         6.1 From the **Model** list, select a model presented in the list or add a custom model that is not listed.
 If you select **Custom Model**, configure the following fields:<br>
-            - **Model Type** — select **Chat** for models that support the `https://api.openai.com/v1/chat/completions` API Endpoint, or **Completion** for those that support the `https://api.openai.com/v1/completions` API Endpoint.
+            - **Model Type** — select **Chat** for the `https://api.openai.com/v1/chat/completions` API, Completion for the `https://api.openai.com//v1/completions` API, and Embedding for the `https://api.openai.com//v1/embeddings` API.
 For more information, refer to the [OpenAI Text Generation Models](https://platform.openai.com/docs/guides/text-generation) documentation.<br>
             - **Model Name** — specify a name of the model that you want to use as a custom.
 To find model names, refer to the [Azure OpenAI Service models](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) documentation.<br>
         6.2 Click **Save**.<br>
         6.3 On the LLM Editor page, go to the **Generative AI Connection** field.<br>